 Simple Lines of Enquiry / Machine for Taking Time

-This presentation is the meeting of two independent works of art; the music and video are not explicitly synchronized, but move through time in compatible ways that enliven each other.
-Both works involve a process of unfolding - a camera pans across a city and across time; the music explores of the emotional possibilities of a twelve-interval row.
-Each embraces extreme detail and timeless expansiveness.
-The held sonorities of the piano link seamlessly to the subtle pan/shift of images through time.
+This presentation is the meeting of two independent works of art; music by Anne Southam and film by David Rokeby.
+Each is an unfolding, across space and time, embracing extreme detail and timeless expansiveness.
+The held sonorities of the piano link seamlessly to the subtle shift of images through time.
 They are both gently emotional contemplations of transience; places of remembering and letting go.